openframeworks/ofSite/_documentation/graphics/ofTrueTypeFont.markdown

 Returns letter spacing of font object.

 You can control this by the ofTrueTypeFont::setLetterSpacing() function.
 1.0 = default spacing, less then 1.0 would be tighter spacing, greater then 1.0 would be wider spacing.

-***return:***
-    Returns letter spacing of font object.
+Returns: the letter spacing of font object.